unbyte/codem/README.md

   // Or use a specific commit hash from microsoft/vscode repository (takes precedence over version)
   // commit: '123abc...',

-  // The base path for loading VSCode resources in runtime
-  basePath: '/vscode',

   // The output directory for downloaded VSCode files
   output: './public/vscode'
 })